Jim Saia

-James Sebastian Saia (born June 15, 1964) is the men's head basketball coach at California State University, Los Angeles.
+James Sebastian Saia (born June 15, 1964) is an American men's basketball player and coach.
+Saia is currently the men's head basketball coach at California State University, Los Angeles.

 High school career

 Born in San Francisco, Saia prepped at Sir Francis Drake High in San Anselmo, California and graduated in 1982.
-He was a member of the basketball team that won the 1982 California state championship with a 34-0 record.
-There he was teammates with Steve Lavin.
+He was a member of the basketball team that won the 1982 California state championship with a 34–0 record.
+There, he was teammates with future UCLA coach Steve Lavin.

 College career

 Saia started his college basketball playing career at Cal Poly in the 1983–84 season, after redshirting a year.
 That season, he averaged 1.2 points and 0.4 rebounds in 19 games.
 He then transferred to College of Marin for the 1984–85 season and finished at Chapman University for his final two years, where he would join his childhood friend Steve Lavin.
 Saia graduated from Chapman in 1987.